Disclaimer

 - Dual modeling approaches: Combines schema-on-write (for structured, governed data in the DWH) with schema-on-read (for raw, exploratory data in the DL).

-- Versatile ingestion strategies: Supports both ETL pipelines feeding the warehouse and ELT workflows landing data in the lake.
+- Versatile ingestion strategies: Supports both ETL pipelines feeding the warehouse and ELT workflows feeding the lake.

 - Diverse processing capabilities: Enables SQL-based querying for business users, while leveraging big data tools (e.g., Spark, Hive) for large-scale and semi-structured data processing.